Information for parents and carers concerning holidays during term time

 If your child is out of school for between 1/2 (half) day and 10 days then you will receive a fine of £60 per child.
 If your child remains out of school for more than 10 days then you risk losing your child's place.
 This is because we can off-roll if the absence is unauthorised and we don't know where your child is officially.
 If you do lose your child's place in our school you are then responsible for finding another school place.You would be welcome to reapply to us either directly or through Lambeth.

-Please don't take your child out of school during term time, it disrupts your child's learning and you risk penalties - thank you.
+Please do not take your child out of school during term time, it disrupts your child's learning and you risk penalties - thank you.

 But the school has authorised my special leave – what do I need to know?